-We’re currently in “disinfect everything” mode, so while you’re stuck at home, why not give your suitcase a wipe-down?
-Even when travel gets back to normal, it’s important to know how to clean a suitcase—think of all the germs and just regular old dirt and grime you pick up your suitcase as you roll it through the streets and subways, not to mention from the overhead compartments and baggage claim.
+We do everything we can to prevent getting sick while traveling, from piling on the hand sanitizer to disinfecting the hotel TV remote—why not give your suitcase a wipe down while you’re at it?
+Think of all the germs and just regular old dirt and grime you pick up your suitcase as you roll it through the streets and subways, not to mention from the overhead compartments and baggage claim.

 How to Clean Your Suitcase Wheels and Handles

 The wheels and handles of your suitcase are the most important parts to clean.
 If you wouldn’t wear your shoes inside your house, why would you roll your suitcase inside without wiping off the wheels?
 Use a disinfectant wipe or microfiber cleaning cloth plus disinfectant cleaning spray to thoroughly wipe off any dirt from the wheels, making sure you fully rotate each wheel through the cleaning cloth.

 Retract the suitcase’s handle and wipe down the handle, buttons, and shaft, leaving it open to dry completely before putting it away for storage.

 How to Clean the Outside of Fabric Suitcases

 Most soft-sided suitcases can be cleaned using a disinfectant wipe.
 Always spot test an inconspicuous corner of your luggage before using a new cleaning product to make sure it doesn’t cause damage or discoloration.

 Wipe down the entire exterior of the suitcase, spending the most time cleaning the bottom of your suitcase, which is most likely to attract dirt.